gedsHuster/hello-world/readme.md

-Hello Human!
+Hello Humans!

-Welcome to Github, you can obtain different insights from diverse projects.
+Welcome to Github, you can obtain different insights from diverse open source projects.

 Keep moving, come on!